Query functions

 Developer

 A query function is a mathematical expression evaluated against each item returned by a query, and whose output is stored in a dynamic, temporary field generated at query time.
-Query function expressions are defined using the C++ Mathematical Expression Toolkit Library (ExprTk), but they do not support control and loop structures (for example, if-then-else, while loop, etc.).
+Query function expressions are defined using the C++ Mathematical Expression Toolkit Library (ExprTk).
+They don’t support loop structures, but if statements are supported.

 This article describes the members of the structure that defines a single query function.
 You can specify an array of query functions in a query using the queryFunctions top-level query parameter.